asaurusrex/DoppelGate/README.md

 I am very open to receiving comments and to collaboration!
 I know this is not the best or cleanest code in the world, but it certainly was a fun project to work on!
 Hopefully this helps generate useful discussion around the topic of userland unhooking, or provides researchers some new insights.

 ## Shout Outs

-Shout out to Solomon Sklash (who has a great blog with lots of great info, located here: https://www.solomonsklash.io) who helped me understand many pieces of this puzzle, especially RVA offsets and who brought NTFS transactions to my attention in the first place, am0nsec (who helped me digest and understand Hell's Gate, as well as parsing a PE directly in memory), and thewover, who always answers my millions of questions with the utmost patience!
+**Solomon Sklash** who has a great blog with lots of great info, located here: https://www.solomonsklash.io) who helped me understand many pieces of this puzzle, especially RVA offsets, and who brought NTFS transactions to my attention in the first place

+**am0nsec** who helped me digest and understand Hell's Gate, as well as helping explain RVA offsets when parsing a PE directly in memory

+**thewover** who always answers my millions of questions with the utmost patience